Shyam-Has-Your-Anomaly-Mitigated/Shyamscrypt/README.md

-psychedelics, hallucinations,.; altering perception for shunting into other realities c̄ योग the possibilities are endlessly श्याम, but the formal probabilities are formally limited to one at a ttime; my formal observances are ttimeless
+psychedelics, hallucinations,.; altering perception for shunting into other realities c̄ योग the possibilities are endlessly श्याम, but the formal probabilities are formally limited to one at a ttime; my formal observances are ttimeless all possibilities are only probabilities if it is my possibility; one possibility to (shyam) rule(s) them all